-It can be extremely difficult for consumers to know where to purchase CBD products that comply with Idaho’s state requirements, given the strict restrictions.
-With plenty of CBD retailers available in different cities across Idaho, it can also be challenging to verify whether what they are selling contains 0% THC.
+It can be extremely difficult for consumers to know where to purchase CBD products that comply with Idaho’s state requirements, given the vast number of restrictions.
+With plenty of CBD retailers available in different cities across Idaho, it can also be challenging to verify whether the product they are selling contains 0% THC.

 The safest and most reliable way of purchasing CBD oil and other products is through a reputable online retailer.
 This way, you can verify all their products’ information posted online meet the state requirements for legal CBD.